 Meticulously comply with all the terms outlined in the agreement, including scope of use, royalty payments, and any quality standards.
 If unforeseen circumstances make it difficult to comply with the agreement, communicate openly with the licensor as soon as possible.

-To learn more about how Contract Intelligence can help you manage your licensing agreements, request a demo today.
+To learn more about how Contract Intelligence can help you manage your licensing agreements, get a demo today.